How long do porcelain veneers last?

 - This paper cited one study that concluded that roughly 25% of the cases they evaluated were “over-prepared” (involved tooth dentin) when compared to the original protocol for this technique.
 (Thus demonstrating that the suggested change in trends is occurring.)

-- It also made mention that for at least one dental liability insurer in the UK, claims against dentists involving porcelain veneers doubled between 2005 and 2010.
+- It also mentioned that for at least one dental liability insurer in the UK, claims against dentists involving porcelain veneers doubled between 2005 and 2010.
 (Suggesting that current trends are affecting veneer success rates.)

 - Of the 24 studies evaluated, 1/3 specifically related veneer failure to excessive exposure of dentin in the tooth’s preparation, thus resulting in a conclusion by the reviewer that there is “reasonable evidence that a veneer preparation into dentin adversely affects survival.”